DevEmperor/LSD/README.md

 ## Dependencies

 - Python 3.6 or higher
-- any Linux distribution with PulseAudio as its sound server
+- any Linux distribution with Pipewire & PulseAudio as its sound server
 - git, ffmpeg and pip